Last updated on June 29th, 2022 at 12:28 pm

 Whether you decide to hire professional help or do it yourself, there are many resources that can assist you with creating distinctive trademarkable assets:

-- Many local agencies can be found through a simple Google search
+- Many local agencies can be found through a simple Google search.
+Although hiring a branding agency can be expensive, they offer budget flexibility depending on your needs.

 - Freelance logo/graphic designers